-One of the core characteristics of databases, namely consistency, is based on one of two theoretical models: the ACID model and the basically available, soft state, eventual consistency (BASE) model.
+One of the core characteristics of databases, namely consistency, is based on one of two theoretical models: the ACID model (atomicity, consistency, isolation und durability) and the BASE model (basically available, soft state, eventual consistency).

 A database that uses the ACID model guarantees that data is safely and consistently stored, i.e. when a process stores data and signals that the data has been stored, there is no possibility that data was lost along the way.
 Relational databases always adopt the ACID model and some NoSQL graph databases are designed to comply with the ACID model.